guglielmino/gamma-scalping/README.md

 ## System Architecture

-The application is built using Python's `asyncio` for high-performance, concurrent operations.
-Components are decoupled and communicate via queues, creating a resilient and scalable architecture.
-The system is designed to perform its core task—calculating delta—only when necessary, ensuring efficient operation even with high-frequency market data.
+The application is built using Python's `asyncio` framework.
+Components are decoupled and communicate via queues, which can create a scalable architecture.
+The system is designed to calculate delta only when necessary, helping optimize performance during high-volume data periods.

 ```mermaid
 flowchart TD